 Feast Ground on Mount Assurance

 Beginning at the Watervliet, NY Shaker Community in 1837, the Shakers began to experience an intense spiritualist revival referred to as the Era of Manifestations or the period of Mother Ann’s Work.
 It was during this time that Shaker communities began to adopt new spiritual practices.
 In addition, each Shaker community received a new spiritual name.
 The Enfield Shaker Village would now be known as Chosen Vale.
-As part of these new rituals, many of the Shaker societies created an outdoor workshop area known as a Feast Ground.
+As part of these new rituals, many of the Shaker societies created an outdoor worship area known as a Feast Ground.
 This space was used to celebrate the Feast of Passover in the spring and fall.

 In 1843, the Enfield Shakers began construction on a flat plateau near the top of Mount Assurance to accommodate this new outdoor worship.
 In the center of the Feast Ground was the “Holy Fountain” which consisted of a low fence with an inscribed marble stone engrave in Enfield and erected on October 6, 1841.
 This stone contained the following words:

 “Word of the Lord”